 Indeed, during the pendency of the arbitral proceedings in the Vantage case, the tribunal avoided the question of whether Vantage had, in fact, engaged in bribery; instead, it found that Petrobras had ‘ratified’ the contract after it had become aware of bribery allegations by continuing to accept the benefits thereunder, making the contract no longer voidable by Petrobras.
 In so doing, the tribunal rejected Petrobras’s argument that the contract was void and unenforceable because it had been procured through the bribery of foreign public officials.
 In the US enforcement proceedings, the US District Court of the Southern District of Texas declined to revisit the tribunal’s conclusions that ratification could cure a contract procured through bribery and that such ratification could occur even when a party was only aware of allegations of bribery.

 Unsurprisingly, then, although parties ‘frequently raise’ Article V(2)(b) of the New York Convention and public policy concerns as grounds for trying to avoid enforcement of an award based on a contract procured through corruption, that defence against enforcement ‘has rarely been successful’.
 Specifically, where the arbitral panel considered the issue of corruption, but ‘did not find any corruption’ procuring the underlying contract, US courts are very unlikely to even consider whether the tribunal erred and corruption was present.
-As demonstrated by the District Court for the Southern District Court of New York’s decision in Commodities & Mins Enter, Ltd v.
-CVG Ferrominera Orinoco, CA, courts often consider that the enforceability of a contract allegedly procured by bribery is ‘a matter to be determined exclusively by the arbitrators’.
+As demonstrated by the decision of the Second Circuit in Commodities & Mins Enter, Ltd v.
+CVG Ferrominera Orinoco, CA, courts often consider that claims about the invalidity of a contract on public policy grounds are ‘to be determined exclusively by the arbitrators’.

 To the extent other US courts follow the Vantage and CVG Ferrominera cases, a party’s ability to avoid enforcement of an arbitral award on the basis that the underlying contract was the product of corruption, practically speaking, may be extremely limited in US courts.
 Parties suspecting that corruption played a role in obtaining the contract at issue will need to consider whether they wish to raise such allegations during the pendency of an arbitral proceeding.
 On the one hand, raising these allegations risks an adverse ruling by the tribunal (finding no corruption, for example), which is then likely to be accepted as a final determination that cannot be disturbed by a US court.
 On the other hand, failing to raise the issue before the tribunal where it could have been raised is likely to be viewed as a form of gamesmanship and will not necessarily preserve the issue for the court’s consideration.
 Consequently, on balance, it may be preferable for a party to raise such allegations of corruption during the arbitration, to avoid a later finding that such arguments were forfeited.
 It goes without saying that, where a party was unaware of possible corruption and its impact on the underlying contract, the arbitral proceeding, or the award until after the award was issued, that party may have a better argument and there may be a greater likelihood that the court will consider the issue.